MartinGeisse/grumpyrest/doc/howto-quick-start.md

 }
 ```

-This will launch an embedded Jetty at port 8080 and server the API just defined.
+This will launch an embedded Jetty at port 8080 and serve the API just defined.

 ## Using a Servlet Container